ggjersund/personal-website/README.md

 ### Testing & Coverage
 Tests are automatically run when pushing commits on any branch. `pytest` is used in combination with required Django plugins for running tests.
 Test coverage is run using `coverage`.
 To manually run, make sure you have activated the `pipenv` environment using `pipenv shell` and type `coverage run --source='.' -m pytest` from the repository root.
 To check the coverage report simply type `coverage report -m`.
+A minimum requirement for code coverage is 80%.
 For checking code standards `pylint_runner` is used.
 All code must conform to PEP-8 and 10/10 is required to pass tests.

 ### Deployment